-All children under age 2 years and other children who have certain conditions should get vaccinated against pneumococcal disease.
+All children under age 2 years and older children who have certain conditions should get vaccinated against pneumococcal disease.
 There is also a catch-up schedule for children younger than age 5 years who have not completed their initial vaccination series.

 Pneumococcal disease can range from mild to very serious.
 About 1,500 cases of serious disease (blood infection, pneumonia with blood infection, and meningitis) occur each year in US children under age 5 years.
 These cases can cause death or lifelong disability, including deafness, brain damage, and limb amputation.